Devil725788/Weather-forecast-app/README.md

 # weatherAPP
-You can RUN DEMO of the application
+You can RUN DEMO of the application on https://devil725788.github.io/Weather-forecast-app/